-Student Cell Phone Usage
+Student Cell Phone and Smartwatch Usage

-(Policy 2656): Developments in cell phone technology in recent years have resulted in enhanced communication opportunities.
-However, the use of cell phones in schools poses increasing risks of school disruptions, bullying, criminal activity, and academic dishonesty.
+Developments in cell phone and smartwatch technology in recent years have resulted in enhanced communication opportunities.
+However, the use of cell phones and smartwatches in schools poses increasing risks of school disruptions, bullying, criminal activity, and academic dishonesty.
 As a result, beginning with the 2008-09 school year, student cell phones, digital cameras and similar electronic devices will be banned during the instructional day, as well as, in dressing areas during extracurricular activities.
 Violation of this policy could result in out-of-school suspension; imposed on the first and subsequent offenses.